Esfahan/macbook-settings/README.md

 ## iterm2
 Specify a path of plist at following.

-`General -> Load preferences from a custom folder or URL`
+`General -> Setteing -> Load preferences from a custom folder or URL`

 ## Atom